 - You must be at least 16 years old (or 14 if you only plan to pilot gliders or balloons).

 - You must be able to speak, read and understand English.

 - You must be able to provide proof of identity.

 - You must be able to obtain a medical certificate from an FAA-designated Aviation Medical Examiner (AME)

-The Civil Air Patrol has put together a good checklist for how to get a student pilot certificate.
 The process of applying for a student pilot certificate includes filling out an application, getting an authorized individual to verify your identity and submit your application for you, plus passing a medical certification exam.

 1. Fill out a student pilot certificate application

 You can either go online to the Integrated Airman Certification and Rating Application (IACRA) website to fill out a digital student pilot certification application or complete a paper FAA form 8710-1 and turn it in to an authorized individual (Flight Standards District Office, pilot examiner, certified flight instructor or airman certification representative at a part 141 flight school.)